Wow (Beck song)

-"Wow" (occasionally stylized as "WOW") is a song by American musician Beck.
+"Wow" is a song by American Musician Beck.
 It is the second single from his thirteenth studio album Colors.
 Billboard ranked "Wow" at number 60 on their Billboard's 100 Best Pop Songs of 2016" list.

 Background

 Hip hop artist Chance the Rapper was originally intended to make a guest appearance on the track: Beck told NME, "Four or five months ago we tried to get Chance on 'Wow.'
 I'm not sure what happened with that."
 A version with rapper Lil Yachty was also recorded.

 Usage in media

 The song was featured in a 2017 Acura MDX car commercial that debuted in September 2016.